The-Code-Bros/The-Code-Bros.gihub.io/README.md

 newSlider = L.control.slider(<Function> fn, <Control.Slider options> options);
 ```

+This [webmap] (https://www.timemaps.com/history/europe-1453ad/) is a good example of what we are trying to achieve.

 #Click on the pencil read the code property#

 Document from lecture notes for using turf.js within out code